rifaterdemsahin/rancherdesktoponwindows/Code/docker.md

 Docker is a powerful tool for creating, deploying, and managing containers.
 In this guide, we walked through the basics of Docker, from installation to running a simple "Hello World" application.
 Docker helps you encapsulate your applications and their dependencies into containers, making development more streamlined and deployment more consistent.
 ```

-You can save this content into a `.md` file to use as a markdown guide for Docker basics.